DanielKoren/danielkoren.github.io/_posts/2021-05-09-hacking-enemy-territory.md

 ```

-[here](https://github.com/etlegacy/etlegacy/blob/eef5383289017059042f93e40cd7466b5774a47e/src/cgame/cg_public.h#L333) we can see list of commands(syscalls) that the main executable can invoke, for example if ET wants to shutdown it will call vmMain with CG_SHUTDOWN command to clean/flush any open files or CG_DRAW_ACTIVE_FRAME to draw stuff on the screen.
+[here](https://github.com/etlegacy/etlegacy/blob/eef5383289017059042f93e40cd7466b5774a47e/src/cgame/cg_public.h#L333) we can see list of commands(syscalls) that the main executable can invoke, for example if ET.exe wants to shutdown it will call vmMain with CG_SHUTDOWN command to clean/flush any open files or CG_DRAW_ACTIVE_FRAME to draw stuff on the screen.
 CG_INIT invoked when connecting, reconnecting, loading new map etc which will call CG_Init()

 ```c